davidho041860/Taiwan_Dist_Weather_Alert_eamil/README.md

 # Taiwan_Dist_Weather_Alert_email

-This is a easy program to send the weather alert by email.
-You can choose the district(Default: NewTaipei) and city you live in or work at.
+This is a easy program to send the weather alert by email that you can choose the district(Default: NewTaipei) and city you live in or work at.

 It can be ran on the pythonanywhere as automation alert sender: https://www.pythonanywhere.com/